TrelisResearch/trelis-gitingest-mcp/README.md

 ## Tool: `gitingest`

-The server implements a single unified tool that handles all gitingest functionality:
+The server provides a single tool called `gitingest` that can be used to analyze Git repositories.
+The tool accepts the following parameters:

-### Parameters
+- `repo_uri` (required): URL or local path to the Git repository

-- `repo_uri`: URL or local path to the Git repository (required)
+- `resource_type`: Type of data to retrieve (`summary`, `tree`, `content`, or `all`).
+Default is `summary`.
-- `resource_type`: Type of data to retrieve (optional, default: "all")
+- `max_file_size`: Maximum file size in bytes to include in the analysis.
+Default is 10MB.
-  - `"summary"`: Repository summary
+- `include_patterns`: Comma-separated patterns of files to include in the analysis.
-  - `"tree"`: File tree structure
+- `exclude_patterns`: Comma-separated patterns of files to exclude from the analysis.
-  - `"content"`: Repository content
+- `branch`: Specific branch to analyze.
-  - `"all"`: All of the above
+- `output`: File path to save the output to.

-- `max_file_size`: Maximum file size in bytes (optional, default: 10MB)
+### Resource Types and Large Repositories

-- `include_patterns`: Comma-separated patterns of files to include (optional). **Note**: These patterns only match files immediately in the specified paths, not nested files.
+For large repositories, it's recommended to first request only the `summary` (which is the default).
+After ingestion, you can access more detailed information through the resources:

-- `exclude_patterns`: Comma-separated patterns of files to exclude (optional). **Note**: These patterns only match files immediately in the specified paths, not nested files.
+- Use the `tree` resource to explore the repository structure
-- `branch`: Specific branch to analyze (optional)
+- Use the `content` resource to access the full content (if not too large)

-- `output`: File path to save the output to (optional)
+If the repository is too large, consider using `include_patterns` and/or `exclude_patterns` to limit the scope of the ingestion.

 ### Automatic Ingestion and Simple Caching